 That's why some people choose to supplement with a grow light, a lamp that mimics daylight so plants get more time in the sun, so to speak.
 Grow lights can be used for timing and forcing seedlings, commercial hydroponic crop production, growing plants in the winter in dark locales, and a whole lot more.

 Do you need one?
 Well, that depends on what you're growing and when you'd like to grow it, as well as your house.
-If your house is dim or you want to grow plants in spots like the bathroom and the basement, you need a grow light to provide the light they'll need to thrive.
+If your house is dim or you want to grow plants in spots like the bathroom and the basement, you must have a grow light to provide the light they'll require to thrive.
 If you want to grow in the winter months, you need a light to make up for the lost daylight hours.
-If you'd like to try your hand at forcing plants to grow out of season or growing plants native to regions with longer days, a grow light can be a good idea.
+If you'd like to try your hand at forcing plants to grow out of season or raising plants which are native to regions with longer days, a grow light can be a good idea.

 You can use basically any light as a grow light, but incandescents (mostly phased out, so good luck finding one) usually run too hot to be safe, as do many halogen bulbs.
 CFLs and LED bulbs, on the other hand, run cool, provide a broad spectrum of light, and, critically, offer a lot of light with low energy use.
 Since your goal is very bright light, this is a big bonus!